I became a humble student to my teachers, the grade 1/2s, today.

 Wild horses mirrored the pain of exclusion pulling away as their elastics echoed the tension then expanded into a full moon.
 Spirit Guides appeared using large hoops.

-Comedic coyote demonstrated entertaining stylized pratfalls in the hoodoos and found the lyrical moments while building a giant eagle with flapping wings that morphed into a blossoming lotus flower.
+Comedic coyotes demonstrated entertaining stylized pratfalls in the hoodoos and found the lyrical moments while building a giant eagle with flapping wings that morphed into a blossoming lotus flower.